 You won’t help your child in that way, nor you will help yourself.

-If your child has sleep issues, the best thing you can do is to stay calm.
+If your child is experiencing toddler sleep regression, the best thing you can do is to stay calm.
 Try to reassure them with your presence and have a lot of patience.